Why You Need A Business Card For Your Blog? Best Answer In 2023

 Following the mandatory information, please include the following information on your b-card:

-Your Picture
+4. Your Picture

 The idea is a good one, but it is not absolutely necessary.
 We can often see a photograph of someone and recall a great conversation we had from our past.
-That makes you memorable.
-Pro: you can have too many pieces of information on that card, and it may clash with your blog’s colors (I doubt your picture matches your blog’s colors).

 Keep your card’s picture updated if you decide to use one.
 A picture that was taken five years ago or has a different color of hair is useless.
-Remember to include a photo of yourself on your blog, if you don’t put one.
+Remember to include a photo of yourself on your blog if you don’t put one.

-Phone Number
+5. Phone Number

 Your goals will determine what you should do.
-Business-oriented services (consulting, design, etc.) require a phone number, so if you offer them, you should provide it.
-You can redirect the Google Voice number to your personal number if you’re worried about privacy.
+Business-oriented services (consulting, design, etc.) require a phone number, so if you offer them, you should provide them.

-Title
+6. Title

 The title of a business card is something bloggers wonder about a lot.
 You could simply keep the title “Owner” or “Founder” if you’re the owner of just one wonderful blog.